cvuchener/g500/doc/report.md

  - Byte 12-15: unknown

 The known operation are:
  - 2: Fill the *destination page* with 0xFF (does not use *offset* or *length*).
-This this usefull before ORing data.
+This this useful before ORing data.
  - 3: Copy or OR *length* bytes of data in page 0 to the *destination page* at *destination offset*
  - 4: Copy or OR *source length* bytes from *source offset* from an unknown static source of data at *destination offset* in *destination offset*.
-I have seen the report in Vladyslav Shtabovenko's g500-control.c, SetPoint then read what was written but I don't why.
+I have seen the report in Vladyslav Shtabovenko's g500-control.c, SetPoint then read what was written but I don't know why.

-Writting data works differently based on the page.
+Writing data works differently based on the page.
 In page 0, data replace the previous values.
-In other pages, the data is ORed, so you need to fill the page with 0xFF before writting in order to replace.
+In other pages, the data is ORed, so you need to fill the page with 0xFF before writing in order to replace.

 #### Sequence number (0xA1)

 The only known report with this value is: `10 00 80 A1 01 00 00`.
-It is use for resetting the sequence number used by the memory writting reports (message type 0x90-0x93).
+It is used for resetting the sequence number used by the memory writing reports (message type 0x90-0x93).

 #### Reading memory (0xA2)

 This message is used to retrieve data (exactly 16 bytes) from the internal memory.
 The query parameters are the page and offset of the data you want to read.
 The answer last 16 bytes are the data.

-Here is an example of LGS reading the data juste after the profile (offset 0x27 means from 0x4E^th byte) in page 2.
+Here is an example of LGS reading the data just after the profile (offset 0x27 means from 0x4E^th byte) in page 2.
 The data is a string (4C 47 53 30 32 = "LGS02") that LGS stores there for itself.
 ```
 out  10 00 83 A2 02 27 00
 in   11 00 83 A2 4C 47 53 30 32 00 00 00 00 00 00 00 00 00 00 00